Critikid Logo

 You commit the appeal to nature fallacy when you assume something is better because it is natural, or worse because it is unnatural.
 This fallacy is often committed on pseudo-scientific health-related social media posts, such as when people argue that natural treatments are better than unnatural ones, or that you shouldn’t eat a certain food because they are full of chemicals.

 There are several problems with these claims.
 First of all, many natural things are harmful, such as poisonous mushrooms and berries.
-There also many “unnatural” things that are important for your health, such as antibiotics.
+There are also many “unnatural” things that are important for your health, such as antibiotics.
 I put unnatural in quotes here, because whether antibiotics are “unnatural” is up for debate.
 This brings me to the second issue:

 What is “natural”, anyway?
 Everything is made of chemicals, and everything, ultimately, comes from nature.
 Sometimes people use how easy it is to pronounce ingredients as a guideline: “If you can’t pronounce a food’s ingredients, you shouldn’t eat it.”
 However, many things are difficult to pronounce if we use their scientific names.
 For example, it is a bit tricky to say “ascorbic acid,” but this is just vitamin C.